skanikasaini6/KDD_Project/README.md

 ***Data Understanding:***

-The main objective was to forecast weekly sales for each department in 45 Walmart stores located in different regions and also to carry out statistical testing and validation of the models which features DataPreprocessing, Exploratory Data Analysis, modelling on train dataset and validating on test dataset
+The main objective is to forecast weekly sales for each department in 45 Walmart stores located in different regions and also to carry out statistical testing and validation of the models which features DataPreprocessing, Exploratory Data Analysis, modeling on train dataset and validating on test dataset

 1. Features.csv
 2. Stores.csv
 3. Train.csv
 4. Test.csv

-Features: Dataset Contains historical data of 45 stores in different regions for period of 4 years.
+Features: Dataset Contains historical data of 45 stores in different regions for period of 2 years.
 It includes major markdown events that happen throughout the year like Christmas, Labour Day, Thanksgiving, Super bowl.
-Other features like IS Holiday, Date, Fuel Price can be used in Hypothesis.
+Other features like IsHoliday, Date, Fuel_Price can be used in Hypothesis.
            For Example: effect of sales during holiday seasons on each store on weekly basis

 Stores: Dataset contains information on 45 stores like Type of store and Size(in sqft) of the store.